MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/index.md

 * **Client-side export**:
   In its simplest form, data export can be done on the client side.
-The client runs a query against the service, reads back the results, and then writes them somewhere.
+The client runs a query against the service, reads back the results, and then writes them .
 This form of data export depends on the client tool to do the export, usually to the local filesystem where the tool runs.
 Among tools that support this model are [Kusto.Explorer](../../tools/kusto-explorer.md), [Web UI](../../../web-query-data.md), and others.